 In medium sized saucepan, blend together sugar, cocoa, flour, and salt.
 Add egg and mix until well blended.
-Stir in milk slowly until ingredients are blended.
+Slowly stir in milk until ingredients are blended.

 Over medium heat and stirring constantly, bring to boil (takes about 15 minutes) and then immediately remove from heat.

 Stir in butter and vanilla.
+If desired, divide into 4 serving dishes.
 Serve warm or cold.
-Makes 4 servings (1/2 cup each).

 To avoid having a skin form on top of the pudding, press plastic wrap directly on the surface of the pudding as it cools.